amfry/SoftSysUnravel/README.md

 # SoftSysUnravel
-A repository for Project 2 in Software Systems running during Spring of 2019.
+A repository for Project 2 in Software Systems running during Spring of 2019 at Olin College of Engineering